Jordan-Dennis/Miyake/To Do's.md

  reduced
  - I need to work on the comparison of accuracy using the median
  - Lower priority is fixing Github
+ - So I want to use GadFly as it is similar to ggplot

 # Docstring plan
  - I want to reduce the size of my doc strings while maintaining the